charlesbas/Char-Registration-App/README.md

 ## JSON local server

 Run `npm run server` to start the json local server on `http://localhost:5000/` .
-The server will be automatically updated if you interract with the app view.
+The server will be automatically updated when you interract with the app view.

 ## Code scaffolding